minlanyu/cs145-site/README.md

 - Midterm exam: 15%
 - In-class and Ed participation 10%
 - Please refer to the first lecture slides for details.
+- All assignments will be due at 11:59pm ET on the deadline date.

 ### Extension school version
 - Classes and sections are can be attended by via live stream or on demand.